Cape Girardeau, Missouri: History

 During the Civil War, the city was the site of the Battle of Cape Girardeau on April 26, 1863.
 The Union and Confederate armies engaged in a minor four-hour skirmish, each sustaining casualties generally believed to be in the low double-digits.

 For years travelers had to use ferries to cross the Mississippi River from Cape Girardeau.
 In September 1928 a bridge was completed between Missouri and Illinois.
 Built to accommodate cars, it was 20 ft wide under standards of the time.

 The Old Federal Courthouse, located at Broadway and Fountain Streets and built in the late 1940s, was the subject of a U.S. Supreme Court case when it was being developed.
 In United States v.
 Carmack, 329 U.S. 230 (1946), the Court upheld the federal government's authority under the Condemnation Act of 1888 to seize land owned by a state or locality.

+On May 21, 1949, a large tornado ripped through the city, killing 22 people, hospitalizing 72, and injuring hundreds of people.
+Temporary shelters were established at Cape Central High School, St. Mary's High School, John Cobb School, and the Knights of Columbus Hall.

-In December 2003, the "Old Bridge" was succeeded by a new four-lane cable-stayed bridge crossing the Mississippi River at Cape Girardeau.
+In December 2003, the "Old Bridge" was succeeded by a new four-lane, cable-stayed bridge crossing the Mississippi River at Cape Girardeau.
 Its official name is "The Bill Emerson Memorial Bridge.", honoring former U.S. Rep. Bill Emerson (R-Mo.)
 The two towers of the bridge reach a height of approximately 91 m.
 The "Old Bridge" was demolished after the Emerson Bridge opened.

 The City of Cape Girardeau was recognized in January 2008 by First Lady Laura Bush as a Preserve America Community for its work in surveying and protecting historic buildings.

 The city is known to some as "The City of Roses" because of a 9 mi stretch of highway that was once lined with dozens of rose bushes.
 Although there used to be many prominent rose gardens around the community, few of these gardens have been maintained.
 The city is also known as "Cape Girardeau: Where the River Turns a Thousand Tales," due to the history of the town and the Mississippi River.